 After the steering axle pivot support is in the correct position the axle stabilizer may need to be adjusted.
-Adjust the axle stabilizer in the front support so it is as close to parallel to the drop axle pivot pin as possible with the combine sitting level on level ground.
+Install the axle stabilizer in the front support as close to horizontal as possible with the clevis pin and the cotter pin.
 The front support may have to be repositioned to get the axle stabilizer horizontal.
-If the axle stabilizer isn't sitting parallel to the drop axle pivot pin binding will occur and may cause damage to the combine frame and the axle stabilizers.
 Adjust the length of the axle stabilizer to achieve 1/8 inch of distance between the front edge of the front pivot support and the axle stop assembly.